dustinpfister/blog_posts/_posts/threejs-examples-text-plane.md

 This is a post in which I am writing about the state of a javaScript module that I made that creates textures from text content using canvas elements that can then be used to skin a plane geometry.
 This is then a little bit of an advanced project type post in which I am assuming that you all ready have a fair amount of background with threejs and client side javaScript in general.
 Also this is not at all a [getting started type post with canvas elements](/2017/05/17/canvas-getting-started/) as well so I assume that you have at least a little background working with those elements as well.

+### read up more on canvas and data textures

+In this post I am making use of [canvas textures](/2018/04/17/threejs-canvas-texture) as a way to display text with the plane geometry of a mesh object.
+There is a lot to cover when it comes to just getting started with canvas elements alone, as well as using canvas elements to create textures in threejs.
+There are also other ways of creating textures with javaScript code in threejs such as [data textures](/2022/04/15/threejs-data-texture/) which allow for creating textures with raw color data.

 ### source code is up on Github

 The source code for the text plane module, the canvas module I am working on top of, as well as all the demos can be found in my [test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-text-plane).